grafana/tempo-operator/docs/operator/api.md

 <td>

-<p>Storage defines S3 compatible object storage configuration.
+<p>Storage defines the spec for the object storage endpoint to store traces.
 User is required to create secret and supply it.</p>

 </td>